-That’s code for being busy on purpose, with intention and getting everything done that you set out to do.
-It also means you have to get stuff done that you aren’t always great at doing.
+A real entrepreneur, or excellent salesperson, or even a parent or manager is on purpose, with intention and getting everything done that you set out to do.
+It also means you have to get stuff done that you aren’t always great at doing something.

 How do you know what to and in what order on each day?
 How do you decide?

 Imagine you sell a product, a service or your Self.

 That’s a simple way of saying you are not only DOING your job but being EFFECTIVE.
 Like a surgeon or a pilot the salesperson, an entrepreneur, has to get 100 things right or they won’t get paid for long.